 Another item of interest.
-Some theologian of the past century, I suppose, came up with a theology termed "A Dispensation of Grace."
+I suppose some theologian of the past century came up with a theology termed “A Dispensation of Grace.”
 The name may be derived from the following verse:

 From the impressions I have received, this theology espouses the following notions.
 If I am mistaken, then I stand to be corrected:

-A third point of discussion has to do with the venerable Ephesians 2:8,9:
+A third point of discussion concerns the venerable Ephesians 2:8,9: